Dozens missing after Miami condo collapses

 Bryan Wood reports.

-Search-and-rescue operations began in a town near Miami, Florida on Thursday in the aftermath of a deadly apartment building collapse.

-Officials in Surfside have reported at least one person dead and about 100 more missing.
+U.S. President Joe Biden approved a state of emergency in Florida on Friday, after a residential building collapsed near Miami and left at least one dead and about 100 missing.

 As rescue crews searched through the rubble of Champlain Towers South, friends and family of its residents anxiously waited to hear news of their loved ones.